EEN421/EEN421.github.io/_posts/MDI Sensors & DSA Accounts.md

 # Compare & Contrast - Why are there 2 Scripts Anyway?

-The second script is more scalable than the first one because it is designed for more advanced, multi-domain environments.
-It allows the user to specify a HostGroup and the domain controllers with the Microsoft Defender for Identity (MDI) sensor installed.
+The second script is **more scalable** than the first one because it allows the user to specify a HostGroup as well as the domain controllers with the Microsoft Defender for Identity (MDI) sensor installed that go into it.
 This flexibility makes it more adaptable to larger, more complex network environments.

 In contrast, the first script is designed for simple deployments on a single domain.
 It sets the HostGroup to the default Domain Controllers Organizational Unit (OU), which automatically applies to newly added domain controllers.
 While this is efficient for a single domain, it may not scale well for multi-domain environments.